hzburki/expense-tracker/coding-guidelines.md

 - Must be placed in the `@utils` directory
 - Must use the `.utils.ts` suffix
 - Must be pure functions with a single responsibility
-- Must be exported through the directory's index.ts

 Example structure: